Héritage Montréal

 • 2 minutes of reading

-Our archives speak for themselves: Dive into the archives ofHéritage Montréal, through a selection of articles published in their entirety.
+Our archives tell their story: Delve into the archives ofHéritage Montréal through a selection of articles published in their entirety.

 The project of the engineering firm SNC to replace the current transmission tower on Mount Royal with another tower three times as high (including an observation deck, restaurants and a discotheque) continues to provoke an outcry of protest.

-Héritage Montréal participated in the creation of a lobby group, Les Amis de la Montagne, which is opposed to this tower project, which threatens to destroy the environmental quality and configuration of Mount Royal.
+Héritage Montréal establish a pressure group, Les Amis de la Montagne, which opposes this tower project, a project that risks destroying the quality of the environment and the configuration of Mount Royal.

 Campaign against the tower on Mont-Royal, 1986.